Co-founder & CEO

-In the last few years, this paradigm has been exploding as it has become clear that streaming or real-time data has more value than data at rest.
+In the last few years, this paradigm has exploded as it has become clear that streaming, or real-time, data has more value than data-at-rest.
 Organizations can add streaming data systems to their arsenal and massively boost their ability to provide highly differentiated, competitive, and compelling user experiences.

 But, the velocity and volume of streaming data is massive, which has dictated that new architectures in data systems be invented.
 Ingesting the firehose of data, distilling down the useful parts, and routing it to this new breed of applications requires new and specialized designs.
 Because these streaming systems are not siloed, they are typically used alongside and in conjunction with more traditional technologies like relational database systems (PostgreSQL, MySQL, Oracle) or even NoSQL systems (MongoDB, Elastic).

 Further, the modern enterprise is on a collision course between the desire to capture data at an increasing rate and the ability to process that data.
 For 30 years, SQL has been the defacto standard, but it can no longer keep up.
 Continuous SQL solves this problem by continuously running the SQL processes on the boundless stream of business data.